Employment rate

 than the number of residents in work.

-Workplace employment is at least
+Workplace employment is more than

 9,000 lower in each of the other six.